 So I have previously written about my kinky coming out, and it has been so well received, I thought that I would write a little something about the sexuality side of things too.

 I’ve also been asked previously if I state bisexual as my sexual orientation because I am only interested in cis-gendered males and females.
-The reason I choose bisexual over say pansexual, is because it took me such a very long time to accept and use any label, and at the time of me finally feeling settled and confident as a bisexual woman I hadn’t yet learnt that the spectrum of sexuality had grown somewhat.
-In real terms there probably is a lot more to my sexuality than fancying men and women, but as with most things in life it’s all about evolving and learning, both of which I am most definitely still doing.
+The reason I choose bisexual over say pansexual is that it took me such a very long time to accept and use any label, and at the time of me finally feeling settled and confident as a bisexual woman I hadn’t yet learnt that the spectrum of sexuality had grown somewhat.
+In real terms, there probably is a lot more to my sexuality than fancying men and women, but as with most things in life, it’s all about evolving and learning, both of which I am most definitely still doing.